ArtificialIntelligenceCoder/ArtificialIntelligenceCoder/README.md

 ## Installing Rust

 To get started with Rust, you need to install the language tools on your system.
-Rust has a tool called `rustup` that makes this very easy.
+Rust uses a tool called `rustup` that makes this process easy.

 ### Step 1: Install Rustup

 `rustup` is the official tool for managing Rust versions and associated tools.
 Here’s how to get started:

 1. Open your terminal (Command Prompt on Windows, Terminal on MacOS/Linux).